 It therefore follows that if a Colombian research site receives a Good Clinical Practice Certificate from INVIMA, then it is also compliant with FDA requirements for international inspections for studies involving Investigational Drugs and Biologics as well as for studies involving investigational medical devices.
 We have written a document that provides further information about this.

-Interventional Concepts, Inc. bridges the gap between small and mid-size life science companies looking for ethical, quality and cost-effective sites and highly qualified sites in Colombia
+We bridge the gap between small and mid-size life science companies looking for ethical, quality and cost-effective sites and highly qualified sites in Colombia

 Our value proposition for clinical trial sponsors is built on the fact that most Colombian clinical research sites are not ready to deal directly with foreign sponsors.
 Clinical trials have been conducted in Colombia for about 30 years, and Colombia is one of the top trial destinations in Latin America —along with Mexico, Argentina, Brazil, and Chile.
 However, sites in Colombia, for the most part, do not deal directly with foreign sponsors, much less with sponsors seeking to conduct early-stage medical device, biotechnology, and pharmaceutical trials.